kyma-project/cloud-manager/docs/user/README.md

 Cloud Manager can provision the following cloud resources in the underlying cloud provider subscription:

 * NFS server that can be used as a ReadWriteMany (RWX) volume in the Kyma cluster
-* VPC Peering between your project and the Kyma cluster.
+* VPC Peering between your project and the Kyma cluster

 ## Architecture